abhilashvarghese/bigdata/README.md

 Attacks could be classified into four main categories:

 DOS: denial-of-service R2L: Remote to Local - unauthorized access from a remote machine U2R: User to Root probing: surveillance and other probing like port scanning.

+## Customer Churn Prediction - Logistics Regression and Decision Tree models

+Customer churn prediction models implemented in PySpark.
+Two models created, using Logistics Regression and Decision Tree to compare the performance.